enabledhq/enabledhq.github.io/_posts/2017-11-02-stretchy-layouts-on-ios.md

   layout, user interface, user interface design, UI, UI design, auto layout ios, ios stretchy layout, UI ios, auto layout tutorial, ios layout tutorial
 description: >-
-  We'll show you how to build a really simple stretchy layout effect using Auto Layout on iOS
+  We'll show you how to build a simple stretchy layout effect using Auto Layout, and then add some polish for iOS 11 and iPhone X
 meta-description: >-
-  We'll show you how to build a really simple stretchy layout effect using Auto Layout on iOS
+  We'll show you how to build a simple stretchy layout effect using Auto Layout, and then add some polish for iOS 11 and iPhone X
 ---

 Check the image below.
 This is a cool effect.